Proteobench/ProteoBench/docs/available-modules/4-DIA-Quantification.md

 1. Load the DIA_SpecLib_Quant workflow
 2. Following import of raw files, assign experiments "by File Name" right above the list of raw files.
 3. **Make sure contaminants are not added when you add decoys to the database**.
-4. Upload “combined_ion/modified_peptides.tsv” in order for Proteobench to calculate the ion ratios.
+4. Upload “*report.tsv” in order for Proteobench to calculate the ion ratios.
 For public submission, please provide the parameter file “fragpipe.workflow”  that correspond to your search.

 In FragPipe output files, the protein identifiers matching a given ion are in two separate columns: "Proteins" and "Mapped Proteins".
 So we concatenate these two fields to have the protein groups.